lando/core-next/docs/landofile/services.md

 ### Image

-The `image` key is the biggest change and main event of the L337 spec.
-However, the original DC3 usage of both the `image` and `build` keys are still both supported.
+The `image` key is the biggest change and main focus of the L337 spec.
+However, the original Docker Compose usage of both the `image` and `build` keys are still both supported.

 In short form eg string notation `image` looks like this: